 I tilted my head analytically gazing at the stranger in the mirror.
 I never imagined that I could feel this way.
 Tired of exploring and considering an earlier flight back to Brooklyn to recharge.
 I’d been planning this round-the-world trip for years and years.
 It’d been a life dream.
 I worked hard, saved every penny, made a list, and checked it twice (or a hundred times).
 So what happened?

-Underrated but Extremely Common
+Travel Fatigue is Underrated but Extremely Common

 One morning in Bagan, I woke up to see my bunkmate staring furiously at her computer.
 “I’m going home.
 I’m just done with travel,” she sighed out loud in relief as she scrolled through flight prices back to Alberta.
 I was confused, I had just asked her the day before if she wanted to join me to Mrauk-U and she’d nodded positively.
 Where did this decision come from?